neerajjain92/ExcaliMind/README.md

-# 🎨 Excalidraw JSON Editor with Claude AI
+# 🧠 ExcaliMind: The Intelligent Excalidraw Editor

-A powerful, interactive Excalidraw editor with real-time JSON editing and AI assistance powered by Claude AI.
+**ExcaliMind is an advanced Excalidraw editor supercharged with AI capabilities, powered by Claude.
+It seamlessly integrates with GitHub for file hosting and version control, allowing you to edit, store, and version your diagrams, and use a real-time AI assistant to modify and enhance your creations through natural language.**

 ## ✨ Features

 🎨 **Full Excalidraw Editor** - Complete drawing tools with professional UI
 📝 **Live JSON Editing** - Real-time sync between canvas and JSON
 🔗 **GitHub Integration** - Load diagrams directly from GitHub URLs
-🤖 **Claude AI Assistant** - Intelligent diagram modification and creation
+🤖 **ExcaliMind AI Assistant (powered by Claude)** - Intelligent diagram modification and creation
 ⚡ **High Performance** - Optimized rendering with caching
 🎛️ **Properties Panel** - Comprehensive shape customization
 📱 **Responsive Design** - Works beautifully on all screen sizes